A24: 2020–present: Academy Award wins, further agreements, and expansion

-In October 2023, TheWraps Umberto Gonzalez exclusively reported that A24 is planning to expand its "strategy from arthouse films to more commercial films", including "action and big IP projects".
-According to one production executive from the company, A24 "took a beating on dramas, especially the ones they made," the top agent said.
-The production exec added that A24 would still acquire dramas, but would move away from making as many of them.
-"The auteur business is a lousy, high-risk business that does not attract potential buyers ...
-That's a big problem if you're looking to sell or seek additional investment," another top agent told TheWrap.
-This decision has been met with mixed responses from some journalists.
-That same month, A24 forged an exclusive output deal with Happinet Phantom Studios covering the distribution in Japan of A24's upcoming releases; this marks A24's first major international theatrical output deal.
-The companies will also build A24 brand awareness across the region, and deepen relationships with local talent and audiences off screen beyond film releases.
+In October 2023, TheWraps Umberto Gonzalez exclusively reported that A24 was planning to expand its "strategy from arthouse films to more commercial films", including "action and big IP projects".
+According to one production executive from the company, A24 "took a beating on dramas, especially the ones they made".
+He added, "The auteur business is a lousy, high-risk business that does not attract potential buyers ...
+That's a big problem if you're looking to sell or seek additional investment".
+This decision was met with mixed responses from some journalists.
+That same month, A24 forged an exclusive output deal with Happinet Phantom Studios for the distribution of A24's upcoming releases in Japan, marking A24's first major international theatrical output deal.
+The companies would also build A24 brand awareness across the region, and deepen relationships with local talent and audiences off screen beyond film releases.

-In association with Prime Video and Fox Entertainment's Bento Box Entertainment, A24 launched its first animated project: the adult musical comedy series Hazbin Hotel.
-The eight-episode first season premiered on January 19, 2024, on Prime Video; it received a two-season order.

-In January 2024, it was announced that A24 struck a deal with United Talent Agency (UTA) to produce scripted and unscripted television via the latter's Civic Center Media banner.
-The deal will see Civic Center Media given resources for development and production via A24.
-UTA stressed that Civic Center Media will work with talent from all agencies and UTA will continue to work with all studios, with A24 similarly continuing to work with all agencies.
-"We are excited to partner with A24," said UTA CEO Jeremy Zimmer.
-"Their brand stands for quality and originality, and we believe the Civic Center Media collaboration will provide a great experience for writers, actors, directors and IP holders."

-In October, 2021, former NBA CFO J.B.
-Lockhart joined A24 as Chief Financial Officer.

 In 2023, A24 co-produced The Zone of Interest, a UK-financed film directed by Jonathan Glazer.
-The film premiered at the Cannes Film Festival to critical acclaim and was released in the United States in December 2023.
+The film premiered at the Cannes Film Festival to critical acclaim and was released in the US in December 2023.